THE METEORITE MARKET

 Jilin, China

-• Type: H5 Chondrite
+• Classification: H5 Chondrite

 • Witnessed fall, 1976, March 8.

 Temporarily unavailable.
+Waiting to be cut.

 Price: About $20 per gram